-C. Setbacks.

-Second 1.
-New accessory dwelling units are not allowed in the required rear yard setbackshall meet the minimum building setback requirements of the underlying zone.

-2. An accessory dwelling unit contained within an existing permitted structure shall not be subject to the underlying zone setback requirements, provided that the structure has independent access and side and rear yard setbacks sufficient for fire safety.

-D. Number of Dwellings.
+- C. Setbacks. - 1.
+New Accessory Dwelling Units shall meet the minimum building setback requirements of the underlying zone. - 2.
+An Accessory Dwelling Unit contained within an existing permitted structure shall not be subject to the underlying zone setback requirements, provided that the structure has independent access and side and rear yard setbacks sufficient for fire safety. - D. Number of Dwellings.

-The number of total dwellings permitted on a single lot in any single-family residential zone, except the RR, RC and RA-5 Zones, shall be limited to no more than two, that may include the primary dwelling and either an second accessory dwelling unit, a guest house, or an accessory living quarters.
-The secondaccessory dwelling unit may be established within or connected to the primary dwelling per Table 19.150.020 B (Incidental Use Table).
+The number of dwellings permitted on a single lot in any single-family residential zone shall be limited to two that may include, the primary dwelling and either an accessory dwelling unit, or an accessory living quarter.
+The accessory dwelling unit may be established within or connected to the primary dwelling per Table 19.150.020 B (Incidental Use Table).